 Weir and DeFilippis on the other hand were this for two characters they took under their wings when their book changed from New Mutants to Academy X - Icarus and Dust.
 Icarus debuted in a 1984 ROM Space Knight as an extra, created by Bill Mantlo, and remained an obscure background character until 2004.
 Then writer Chuck Austen cast him as a main character in the storyline She Lies With Angels, which unfortunately was one of the most hated stories in his, already controversial, X-Men run.
 When Icarus turned up as a cast member in New Mutants, he was not exactly a popular addition.
 As for Dust, her original portrayal by her creator, Grant Morrison, was full of Unfortunate Implications.
-Neither was well-liked until Weir and DeFilippis gave them rounded personalities and started building close friendship and possible romance between them.
+Neither was well-liked until Weir and DeFilippis gave them rounded personalities and started building a close friendship and possible romance between them.

 Floyd Gottfredson is often considered the Mouse Counterpart to Carl Barks.
 Though the Disney shorts eventually toned down Mickey's character, Gottfredson maintained Mickey Mouse 's adventurous spirit for several decades, which are considered an influence on modern interpretations of Mickey.

 Artemis Crock was a fairly forgettable enemy of Infinity, Inc. and the JSA.
 Then Young Justice used her as a main character, bringing her to a whole new audience and hinging a lot of the show's mystery and plot development on her.
 Co-Producers Brandon Vietti and Greg Weisman deserve equal credit here— Vietti was the one who suggested they use a female archer, instead of Speedy I, Roy Harper, and Greg Weisman suggested Artemis rather than any of Green Arrow's associated female archers.
 They reasoned that her familial connections to established villains would be a good touchstone, decided that super assassin Cheshire/Jade Nguyen would be a good addition to the family, and thus gave Artemis and her mother a Race Lift, making them Vietnamese.